 If you have a college degree or post-graduate degree, you likely have a good amount of student loan debt.
-This debt can be crippling for many Americans.
-Due to COVID 19, many families are facing a different situation when it comes to pay for this year’s college costs.
+This debt is crippling for many Americans.
+Due to COVID, many families are facing a different situation when it comes to paying for this year’s college costs.
 Some are asking the question: How to take advantage of lower student loan interest rates?

-Today, students are forced to take large loans out if they want to continue their education.
-The obstacle many are faced with is not only the large amount of student loans taken out, but the high-interest rate attached to the loans.
-The interest rate along with the amount make the borrower feel it is almost an impossible debt to pay off.
+Today, many students are forced to take large loans out if they want to continue their education.
+The obstacle many are faced with is not only the large number of student loans taken out but the high interest rate attached to the loans.
+The interest rate along with the amount makes the borrower feel it is almost an impossible debt to pay off.

-The good news is that student loan interest rates are being frozen or lowered.
+The good news is that federal student loan interest rates are being frozen or lowered.
 If you currently have student loan debt or you will need to take student loans out this year, you are likely wondering how you make these lower interest rates work for you.
 At PayForED, we make it our job to offer smart and efficient student loan solutions using our optimized software.
 Read on to learn more about student loans and interest rates.

 Who Does Lower Interest Rates Effect?

-Depending on borrower’s position, current debt structure and credit score, not everyone will be able to benefit from lower student loan interest rates right now.
+Depending on the borrower’s position, current debt structure, and credit score, not everyone will be able to benefit from the lower student loan interest rates right now.
 Those who are taking out loans through the federal government will get the most from these lower interest rates.
 Federal student loan interest rates are still at low rates in comparison to prior years.

-Fortunately, if you’re currently out of school and working on paying off the loan amount you own, these low-interest rates could be a great opportunity.
+Fortunately, if you’re currently out of school and working on paying off the loan amount on your own, these low-interest rates could be a great opportunity.
 When consolidating your federal loans, the calculation uses the weighted average of all your federal loans and does not use current market interest rates.
 That is a major disadvantage to the federal loan process.

 Variable-Rate Student Loans